TheRedSpy15/LTECleanerFOSS/README.md

 # WONDERING WHAT HAPPENED TO DEVELOPMENT?
 (April 4th, 2023)

 Google.
 That's what happened.
-After a [one-sided] battle with playstore policy, LTE Cleaner has been permanitantly suspended.
+After a [one-sided] battle with playstore policy, LTE Cleaner has been permanently suspended.
 And as a result, I have given up.
 On top of the several clones I'm sure you have noticed on the playstore.
 This project started as a learning project in the 10th grade (2018), and ended up covering my monthly student debt bill from college after I added ads on the playstore variant.

 **Why was it suspended?**